cheyennen0503/github-tutorial/README.md

 * #### git add
 Git add is a tool used to add files to the staging area to be committed.
 There are many different ways to add.
 There's `git add 'file'`, `git add .`, and `git add --all`.
 For `git add 'file'`, this is a simple way to add a single file that you have recently edited to the staging area to be committed. `git add .` adds all of the files that have been edited to the staging area. `git add --all` adds all of the files that have changes including deleted files.
 * #### git commit
+Git commit is a tool used for taking snapshots of code that are on the staging area.
+After you add a file or files and to `git status`, you simply type in `git commit -m`.
+The -m is for you to type a message **in quotations** of what changes you have made in the file or files.
+It's imperative that you type in the command as shown because if you don't, it can lead you to somewhere you don't want to go.
 * #### git push